maksimtishin/maksimtishin/README.md

 ### 1. Home Lab

   I started with a Raspberry Pi 5 and learned a lot about Linux and how to use the terminal.
 Everything from navigating the terminal to file or user management.
-I know the different package managers and Linux distros, the importance of self-hosting services for privacy, and useful tools for exploiting vulnerabilities in other devices, like nmap.
+I know the different package managers and Linux distros, and the importance of self-hosting services for privacy.

 ### 2. Linux Administration